 For those who follow PC(USA) happenings, this one interested me.

 There is a proposal coming before the Presbytery of Beaver Butler, "An Open Theological Declaration to the PC (USA) Explicating Major Errors of the 218th General Assembly as a Church Council and the means of Their Redress."
-The declaration's authors address the actions of the 218
+The declaration's authors address the actions of the 218th GA that concern them:

 the formation of an extra commitment opportunity to raise a legal defense [/attack - given the context of paying for lawsuits against individual trustees of local congregations - w.s.] fund,